kkashiva/JobCompare/GroupProject/Docs/TestPlan.md

   - Manual Steps:
     - Ensure there is a saved current job, if not enter one
     - Click on Edit Current Job Details from MainActivity
-    - Edit the pre-filled details from the previously saved job, click Update Current Job
+    - Edit the hinted details from the previously saved job, click Update Current Job
   - Expected Result:
     - Toast to confirm successful update
     - Database Job table should have the updated values for the current job row (indicated by jobType = 0)